By Shelley Friend

 She got her degrees in Public Policy and Communication from The University of Texas and The University of Louisiana at Lafayette.
 She worked in government and has taught Organizational, Intercultural, Interpersonal and Group Communication, Leadership and Public Speaking on the university and college level for many years.
 She studied Intercultural Communication as part of the Fulbright Program in Bulgaria.
 Then, she and a colleague taught Intercultural Communication and Cooperative Learning to participants from all over the world in the Fulbright International Summer Institute, also in Bulgaria.

 Shelley teaches part-time at Austin Community College and works as a Communication Consultant in the public, private and non-profit sectors.
 She sits on two Boards of Directors.

 FaithWorks of Abilene, a non-profit whose mission is to “help the underemployed, through personal, career, academic and spiritual development, acquire the confidence and skills for gainful and long-term employment.”
 Their motto is “it’s never too late to become what you might have been.”
 In other words, they create the environment for Iron Butterflies to flourish. http://faithworksofabilene.org.

 She married her college sweetheart, Travis Kessler, and they have two smart, strong, beautiful, successful and loving daughters, who married two creative, supportive, strong and loving men.
-They have one magnificent grandson, Thomas, who makes the world a better place through the twinkle in his eye and his innate curiosity.
+Their first grandson, Thomas, makes the world a better place through the twinkle in his eye and his innate curiosity.
 He will start kindergarten in the fall, 2019.
-They have precious new granddaughter, Emilia, who is a tiny bundle of beauty and joy.
-Finally, Thomas is expecting a baby brother, Charlie, in the spring, 2019, who is easy-going and strong.
+They have precious new granddaughter, Emilia, who is a bubbly bundle of beauty and joy.
+Finally, Thomas has a new baby brother, Charlie, born in the spring, 2019, who is easy-going and strong.